CIRO Cybersecurity for Canadian Wealth-Management Firms: A 2026 Compliance Guide

 What CIRO expects on cybersecurity

-CIRO, the Canadian Investment Regulatory Organization, oversees investment and mutual fund dealers across Canada.
-It expects registered firms to protect client information, manage operational and third-party risk, and maintain records.
-Cybersecurity is treated as part of sound business conduct rather than a separate technical concern.
+CIRO oversees investment dealers and mutual fund dealers across Canada.
+A registered firm must protect client information, manage operational and third-party risk, and keep records.
+Cybersecurity sits inside sound business conduct, so a control gap reads as a conduct issue.

 Want this reviewed against your firm’s current setup?